Terskey Ala-Too Range, North-East Kyrgyzstan (August 4-11, 2011)

 View while climbing Archa-Ter pass (marked 1 in the map above).

-The Asan-Tukum valley descending from Archa-Ter pass.
+Asan-Tukum valley descending toward the east from Archa-Ter pass (our descent route).
 It is roughly perpendicular to the valley of the Dzheti-Ogyuz river (at the bottom, not visible).

-We did a one-day side-trip to the end of the Dzheti-Ogyuz valley.
+We did a one-day side-trip up to the southern end of the Dzheti-Ogyuz valley.
 The highest peak here is 5181m high.

-View of the Teleti valley, with Teleti pass in the very far background.
-Karakol valley is at the bottom.
-The photo was taken while ascending Panoramic pass (marked 3 in the map above).
+View of the Teleti valley (in the center of the photo), with Teleti pass in the very far background.
+The Karakol river, which flows from left to right in the picture, is at the bottom.
+I took this photo after crossing Karakol river, while ascending Panoramic pass (marked 3 in the map above).
+Panoramic pass lies between Karakol valley and Ala-Kel lake.

-Karakol peak (5218m) as seen while ascending Panoramic pass.
+Karakol peak (5218m) seen on our way to Panoramic pass.

 Panoramic view from Panoramic pass (looking south).
-Karakol peak is in the middle of the photo on the left.
+Karakol peak is in the center-left of the photo.

-Two views of Ala-Kel lake, a few minutes apart, showing how quickly the weather can change in this region.
+Two views of Ala-Kel lake, a few minutes apart, showing how quickly the weather may change in this region.

 Again two photos of the lake taken a few minutes apart while ascending Ala-Kel pass (marked 4 on the map above).